enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/client/hibernateclient.rst

 The different properties possible are JPA2 properties (http://download.oracle.com/otndocs/jcp/persistence-2.0-fr-eval-oth-JSpec/) and
 Hibernate properties (http://docs.jboss.org/hibernate/orm/4.2/manual/en-US/html/ch03.html#configuration-optional).
-The preceding exemple changed (or set in the first place) the <non-jta-datasource\> to some JNDI alias.
+The preceding example changed (or set in the first place) the <non-jta-datasource\> to some JNDI alias.
 Dafault is jdbc/jqm.

 If the file retrieval abilities are used, some connection data may also be provided through the same systems when SSL is used:

 * com.enioka.jqm.ws.truststoreFile: in case SSL is used, this will be the trustStore to use.
-Default is: system trustore (inside Java installation).
+Default is: system trust store (inside Java installation).
 * com.enioka.jqm.ws.truststoreType: same as above - type of the store.
 Default is JKS.
 * com.enioka.jqm.ws.truststorePass: same as above.
 Default is empty.